-Overall, the legal and economic factors for the Fresenius Group were largely unchanged.
+Overall, the legal and economic factors for the Fresenius Group were largely unchanged in 2018.
 The life-saving and life-sustaining products and therapies that the Group offers are of intrinsic importance for people worldwide.
 Therefore, the business development of our company is fundamentally stable and relatively independent of economic cycles.
+Preparatory measures for upcoming regulatory changes in the German hospital business already had a negative impact on earnings in the 2018 fiscal year.